Procedures

 Otoplasty

-Plastic surgery of the ear is most commonly done to correct the position of the ears that protrude significantly from the sides of the head.
-These protrusions make the ears appear to be larger than normal.
-Protruding ears can affect both sides, or be unilateral.
+Plastic surgery of the ear is most commonly performed to correct the position of ears that protrude significantly from the sides of the head.
+These protrusions can make the ears appear larger than normal and can affect both sides or be unilateral.

-Results: Almost seen immediately, but several months for final result.
+• Results: Almost seen immediately, but it takes several months for the final result to be evident

 Skin Cancer